Prohibited Interview Questions in Wisconsin Guide With Examples

 ---|---|---|

-Age and Date of Birth | “How old are you?”
-“What year did you graduate?” |
+Age and Date of Birth | “How old are you?” / “What year did you graduate?” | “Are you at least 18 years old?” (if required) |

-Marital Status and Family | “Are you married?”
-“Do you have children?”
-“Are you pregnant or planning to become pregnant?” |
+Marital Status and Family | “Are you married?” / “Do you have children?” / “Are you pregnant or planning to become pregnant?” | “Can you meet the required work schedule?” (asked of all applicants) |

-Religion | “What is your religion?”
-“Do you observe certain religious holidays?” |
+Religion | “What is your religion?” / “Do you observe certain religious holidays?” | “Can you work the required schedule?” (asked of all applicants) |

-Disability and Health | “Do you have a disability?”
-“What is your medical history?” |
+Disability and Health | “Do you have a disability?” / “What is your medical history?” | “Can you perform the essential job functions, with or without accommodation?” |

-Race, National Origin and Citizenship | “Where were you born?”
-“What is your native language?” |
+Race, National Origin and Citizenship | “Where were you born?” / “What is your native language?” | “Are you legally authorized to work in the United States?” (asked of all applicants) |

-Sex, Gender Identity and Sexual Orientation | “What is your gender?”
-“Are you male or female?”
-“What is your sexual orientation?” |
+Sex, Gender Identity and Sexual Orientation | “What is your gender?” / “Are you male or female?” / “What is your sexual orientation?” | No acceptable questions for this topic |

-Arrest and Conviction Records | Do not ask about arrest records unless the charge is pending and substantially related to the job. | Questions about convictions must be job-related. |
+Arrest and Conviction Records | Questions about arrests unless the charge is pending and substantially related to the job | Directly job-related questions on convictions |

 Why Are Certain Interview Questions Off-Limits?